cr4yfish/nemmy/README.md

 * Publish Nemmy (as a Native clone or PWA) on the IOS App Store, the Google Play Store, or any other App store
 * Add Tracking/Analytics Services that are not GDPR compliant
 * Try to sell or sell any User data
+* Add ads to your fork
+* Make a closed-source fork

 ## FOSS
 * Nemmy will always be 100% Open Source, no strings attached.